abap2UI5/docs/docs/configuration/installation.md

 # Installation

-As outlined in the Quickstart Guide, you can run abap2UI5 and its apps directly through an HTTP service on any release.
-This is always the fastest and most straightforward setup option.
+abap2UI5 apps run directly through an HTTP service, this is always the fastest and most straightforward setup option and works on any release and language version.
 <br><br>
 However, for productive usage, consider additional requirements for different systems.